MsCorlette/api-testing-python/ReadMe.md

 | Delete user | DELETE existing user | 204 No Content|
 | Delete invalid user | DELETE non-existing user | 204 or 404 |

+## Important Note

+reqres.in is a mock/demo API used for practice purposed.
+It does not enforce strick authentication, meaning some requests with invalid or missing tokens may still return 200 OK instead of 401 Unauthorised.

+In a real-world application, the following would apply:
+- Missing token - 401 Unauthorised
+- Invalid token - 401 or 403 Forbidden
+- Wrong Credentials - 401 Unauthorised

+This project demonstrates understanding of both mock API behaviour and real-world authentication expectations.
 ## How to Run
 1. Clone this repository
 2. Install dependencies: